glenys-geo/map_symbol_pattern_AI_workflow/README.md

-# Sprite Builder & Test Environment for generated AI Maps Symbols and Patterns🗺️
+# Sprite Builder & Test Environment for generated AI Map Symbols and Patterns🗺️
 ### This workflow was created within the process of the masterthesis "Affective Design of symbols and pattern with generative artificial intelligence" for the university of vienna🎓.

 ## Run locally